cnescatlab/sonar-cnes-report/README.md

 ````

 #### Get logs
 You can have more detailed logs in the hidden directory `.cnesreport` which should be created in your home directory at first launch.
+In addition, you can have a lookt at your SonarQube server logs, which can be very helpful in debugging a problem.

 #### Examples